andrebbauer/FlightInfo/README.md

 - Fading new background image when switching flights
 - Fading snow animation when switching flights
 - Origin and destination labels have a transform animation
+- Flight status change has a cube transition using translation and scaling